 The Early Years Foundation Stage (EYFS) comprises of the nursery / pre-school year and the Reception year.
-At Hopton CE Primary School, children in Reception learn through a range of different types of activities including fun, play-based activities, carefully planned and assessed by the Reception team of adults.
+At Hopton CE Primary Academy, children in Reception learn through a range of different types of activities including fun, play-based activities, carefully planned and assessed by the Reception team of adults.

 The EYFS curriculum is divided into 7 subject areas which are, in turn, divided into separate strands.
 At the end of Reception children are assessed according to whether they have achieved the ‘Early Learning Goal’ (ELG) for each strand.

 We have lots of opportunities to play and learn together, make new friends and build relationships.
 We become more confident when trying new things, helping and encouraging each other and finding what we need for our activities.
 We learn how to get on with each other, creating and following our class, school and playtime codes to keep our classroom, school and playground a happy place for everyone.

 We develop our attention, learning to focus for increasing lengths of time.
 We listen to our friends and to adults around school and develop our confidence when speaking to our friends and also in groups.
 We have lots of opportunities to talk about things we enjoy, are interested in and experiences we have had.

 We have lots of opportunities to move in different ways including running, climbing, jumping, crawling.
 Our outdoor area gives us space to do this and we also practise moving carefully in our PE sessions which are lots of fun.
 Sometimes we practise using balls or beanbags to practise throwing and catching and playing games outside with our friends.
 Over the year we learn how to hold a pencil and other writing tools comfortably and to make clear marks including letter shapes and numbers.
 We share ideas on how to keep ourselves safe and healthy.